6 Common Filipino New Year Traditions and Practices

 3. Playing the torotot hours before midnight

-In the Philippines, making loud noises during the New Year is believed to be a way of driving bad spirits out of your home.
-Since fireworks are quite dangerous, most Filipinos opt for torotot instead, and now it has become one of the Filipino New Year traditions that everyone, especially kids, enjoys doing!
+Making loud noises during the New Year is believed to be a way of driving bad spirits out of your home.
+Most Filipinos opt for the “torotot” instead of fireworks since these are quite dangerous.
+It has become one of the Filipino New Year traditions that everyone, especially kids, enjoys doing!

 4. Jumping in hopes of getting taller

 Have a “vertically challenged” friend?
 Perhaps they forgot to jump when the clock strikes 12!
 Jokes aside, there is no scientific proof confirming that jumping on New Year’s Eve will make you taller.
 But even you have to admit it, it sounds like a pretty fun thing to do!